Actual-Outcomes/ai-workflow-manager/docs/user-stories/EP1-workflow-authoring/US-EP1-08.md

 ## Acceptance Criteria

 ```
-Given I view a workflow in the designer
+Given I view a workflow draft in the designer
-When I choose “Export → JSON”
+When I click "Export Workflow" from the dashboard
-Then I receive a JSON file containing workflow metadata, nodes, transitions, documents references, and timestamps (excluding secrets)
+Then I receive a JSON file containing workflow metadata, nodes, transitions, and all configuration data

-Given I run `aiwm workflows export <slug> --format json --out workflow.json`
+Given I import a workflow JSON file
-When the command succeeds
+When I use the "Import Workflow" feature
-Then the CLI prints the output path and checksum
+Then the workflow is imported as a new draft with validation warnings if dependencies are missing

 Given the workflow references credentials or secret values
 When exporting
-Then the JSON contains opaque references (IDs) and a warning to fetch secrets via credential vault commands
+Then the JSON contains the workflow structure but credentials are not included in the export

-Given I import the exported JSON later
+Given I import a workflow JSON
-When dependencies exist (documents, connectors)
-Then the tool checks compatibility and surfaces missing items before allowing import

-Given the workflow version is Draft
-When I export
-Then the JSON indicates `versionStatus: draft`; exporting a published version sets `versionStatus: published`
+When the import completes
+Then I see a success message and the imported workflow appears in the drafts list
 ```

 ## UX References